- Interview Preparation

 - Read background material on interview techniques

-- review common questions and ensure you have the right answers
+- Review common questions and ensure you have the correct answers

 - Use your social network to find people who work at the company where you are interviewing and get as much background information as possible